arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/get_api_collection_figures.md

 @EXAMPLES

-Using an identifier and requesting the figures of the collection (mmfiles storage engine):
+Using an identifier and requesting the figures of the collection (MMFiles storage engine):

 @EXAMPLE_ARANGOSH_RUN{RestCollectionGetCollectionFigures_mmfiles}
     var cn = "products";